13 Best WordPress Security Plugins to Keep Your Site Safe

 There are many WordPress security solutions that have in-built firewalls.
 But to protect yourself against security vulnerabilities, you need a tool for blacklist monitoring as well.
 We recommend finding a plugin that takes care of this for you.

-6. Login Page Protection
+6. WordPress Login Page Protection

 The WordPress login page is often targeted more than any other page of the website.
 The login page gives direct access to the WordPress user account.
 So, login protection is a critical component of security plugin for WordPress.

 Hackers program bots to guess the username and password to break into the website by using more than one login attempt.
 This is called a brute force attack.

 Combating this type of attack is possible by limiting the number of failed login attempts.
-Choose brute force protection that enables you to limit the number of failed login attempts.
+Choose brute force attack protection that enables you to limit the number of failed login attempts.

 7. Website Hardening Measures